1,000+ Opportunities

 The Altamont Enterprise is focused on hyper-local, high-quality journalism.
 We produce free election guides, curate readers' opinion pieces, and engage with important local issues.
 Subscriptions open full access to our work and make it possible.

-Based on current listing details, eligibility includes: State and local governments, research institutions, and non-profit organizations in New York State.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local governments, research institutions, and non-profit organizations in New York State.
+Confirm the full requirements in the official notice before applying.

 Environmental Justice Community Impact Grant Program is sponsored by New York State Department of Environmental Conservation (NYSDEC), Office of Environmental Justice (OEJ).
 This program offers competitive grants to community-based, not-for-profit organizations and Tribal Organizations to support and empower communities in developing and implementing solutions that address environmental issues, harms, and health hazards.